Top 20 employee performance metrics to track

 4. Why do I need employee performance metrics?

-Key employee performance metrics help you to measure overall organizational success and identify skills gaps.
-Employee productivity should be objective and easily tracked in order to get a clear picture and make data-driven decisions.
+Key employee performance metrics help you to measure overall team success and identify skills gaps.
+Productivity should be objective and easily tracked in order to get a clear picture and make data-driven decisions.
 With the right employee performance metrics in place, you can have better performance reviews and 1:1 meetings with your employees.